kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 Variables have lifetimes, a concept which is important for the functionality of the ownership system.
 A variable's lifetime begins at initialisation and ends when it is closed or destroyed.
 This should not be considered variable scope.
 The borrow-checker uses this concept at compile time to ensure that alll references to an object are valid.
 It is clear that Rusts implementation of memory management will no doubt help in ensuring memory safety, an important factor for the application of Rust within drivers.

-### Rust for Linux (185w)
+### Rust for Linux (210w)
 Rust for Linux is a project, originally started in 2019 by Miguel Ojeda with the aim of introducing a new system programming language into Linux kernel.
-Rust would be chosen as it "... guarantees no undefined behaviour takes place (as long as unsafe code is sound), particularly in terms of memory management."
+Rust would be chosen as it "guarantees no undefined behaviour takes place (as long as unsafe code is sound), particularly in terms of memory management."
 (Ojeda, 2022) which would eliminate issues such as use-after-free, double free and data races.
 The project was created as there had long been desire to write Linux kernel code in Rust.
 Several attempts were made, the earliest being in 2013, though none of these projects provided Rust support from within the kernel.
+Rust for Linux carries on initial work that was undertaken by Gaynor and Thomas (2019) in an attempt to introduce Rust into the Linux kernel.

 There has since been various technical achievements within the project with several organisations from industry approaching Ojeda with interest including Google, Arm, Microsoft and Red Hat as well as private companies.
 Alongside these companies, academics  have also reached out such as researchers at the University of Washington.
 Work carried out by the Rust for Linux project was recently integrated into the Linux kernel, starting from version 6.1, marking the first time a new programming language has successfully been introduced into the kernel.